 Non –inflammatory Acne

 Non-inflammatory acne is either blackheads or whiteheads usually without a swelling.
 Blackheads occur when the follicles are open while with closed follicles are whiteheads.
-Both blackheads and whiteheads respond well to over-the-counter (OTC) treatments like salicylic acid, benzoyl peroxide, retinoid or sulphur.
+Black and whiteheads respond well to over-the-counter (OTC) treatments like salicylic acid, benzoyl peroxide, retinoid or sulphur.

 How to treat blackheads